bart78/RewardedAppInvites/readme.txt

-The 'Sender' app sends an invite (Email) to a user-selected list ofrecipients, inviting them to install a second (presumably related)app, though sending invites targeting the current app can also beeasily done by implementing deep links (as in the 'Receiver' app)and modifying the deep link url to point to the current app.
+The 'Sender' app sends an invite (Email) to a user-selected list ofrecipients, inviting them to install a second (presumably related)app, though sending invites targeting the current app can also be easily done by implementing deep links (as in the 'Receiver' app) and modifying the deep link url to point to the current app.

 The key is the Deep Link URL that includes the sender's user ID so they can recieve some reward